Vukodlok/Personal_Projects/README.md

 ## Phone Number Format Checker
 Create a javascript program to check a US phone number input and return text to the screen stating if the format is or is not a valid US phone number.
 Use html and css to create a site for users to enter a phone number to check.
 This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.

+## Cash Register
+Create a javascript program to calculate and output to the screen the aount of change to give to a customer given a price and amount of cash paid with.
+Use html and css to create a site for users to enter the amount of cash paid with and display the change to be given.
+This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.